 The recent COVID-19 pandemic has changed how many healthcare providers operate and hearing healthcare is no exception.
 The COVID-19 pandemic is a true black swan event.
 The prevalence of foreign travel and the virus's ease of transmission has spread at an unprecedented rate.
-The Our need for physical distancing has prompted widespread acceptance of telehealth solutions, and hearing healthcare is no exception. in hearing aid settings, allowing for added convenience for our patients.
+The need for physical distancing has prompted widespread acceptance of telehealth solutions, and hearing healthcare is no exception.
+In hearing aid settings, virtual care options have added convenience for our patients.

 You'll benefit most from virtual hearing care if:

 As we continue to make our way through this pandemic, there's no doubt that hearing aid reprogramming and virtual care are a godsend for the many who are currently practicing social distancing and avoiding in-person appointments.
 Nevertheless, there are some aspects of in-person hearing healthcare that it can't replace.